Omni Calculator logo

 A simple wooden bench representing a beam deflection problem

 For a sample calculation of beam deflection, let us consider a simple wooden bench with legs 1.5 meters apart from each other at their centers.
 Let us say we have a 4-cm thick, 30-cm wide eastern white pine plank that acts as the seat for this bench.
 We can consider this seat as a beam that will deflect whenever someone sits on the bench.
-Given the dimensions of this seat, we can then calculate its moment of inertia, similar to our example above.
-Since we need to calculate Iₓ, its moment of inertia would be:
+Given the dimensions of this seat, we can then calculate its area moment of inertia, similar to our example above.
+Since we need to calculate Iₓ, its area moment of inertia would be:

 Iₓ = width × height³ / 12